snijderlab/annotator/README.md

 A simple tool to help you manually discover the depths of your spectra one spectrum at a time.
-It can load MGF files (only in centroid mode, also do not forget to deconvolute if you have TD data).
+It can load MGF/mzML and thermo raw (see note at the end) files (only in centroid mode, also deconvolution must be done separately if needed).
 Once loaded you can select a scan and add you annotation while tweaking the exact settings for generating the annotation.
 The annotation itself is interactive to help you discover what the spectrum means.
 Which you can then export as nice images for use in other environments.

 ## Peptide sequence

-It uses the [ProForma](https://github.com/HUPO-PSI/ProForma) specification to specify the sequence, it does not handle every last detail of this specification yet, for details see [rustyms](https://github.com/snijderlab/rustyms).
+It uses the [ProForma](https://github.com/HUPO-PSI/ProForma) specification to specify the sequence.
 Here are some examples of valid sequences:

 * `VAEINPSNGGTTFNEKFKGGKATJ` Normal aminoacids
 * `EM[L-methionine sulfoxide]EVEES[UNIMOD:21]PEK` Modifications using [unimod](http://www.unimod.org) and [PSI-MOD](https://www.ebi.ac.uk/ols/ontologies/mod)